mahmoudelfeelig/Gems/gameplay.md

 - Steal: after enough observation, steal an ability; the victim loses it until they swap gems.
 - Smoke Bomb: blind/slow nearby enemies and briefly cloak you.
 - Stolen Cast: cast a stolen ability; sneak to cycle.
+- Skinshift: steal a targeted player's appearance and chat name for a short time.

 ### Beacon Gem